Course Outline

 Format:

-Following from placement, you will complete an individual set of stations (randomized) professional skills that have been developed over the program.
-These skills will focus on three main areas of practice: communication and collaborative practice, provision of clinical care, and provision of orthoses and prostheses all while demonstrating professional values and behaviours.
+Following from placement, you will complete an individual set of stations to demonstrate professional skills that have been developed over the program.
+These skills will focus on communication, collaborative practice and provision of clinical care, all while demonstrating professional values and behaviours.
 Skills include:

 -Prescription, justification and documentation